24Arys11/Artificial-Intelligence-Machine-Learning-and-Deep-Learning/README.md

 ### Machine Learning

-This cathegory will include projects based on algorithms such as: Linear Regression, Naive-Bayes, K-Nearest Neighbors (KNN), Random Forests and even Neural Networks.
+This cathegory will include projects based on algorithms such as: Linear Regression, Naive-Bayes, Support Vector Machine (SVM), K-Nearest Neighbors (KNN), Random Forests and even Neural Networks.

 ### Deep Learning